dyno-might/dyno-might.github.io/about.md

 RSS feed: <https://dynomight.net/feed.xml>

 Email: Use the form at the bottom of this page.

-(Anonymously if you want.)
+Subreddit: [r/dynomight](https://old.reddit.com/r/dynomight/) (I find it calming to solipsistically post links for no one to read.)

 <!-- <form action="https://formsubmit.co/4a18e703496d7ca33c417b1bf528ad9d" method="POST">Mailing list:
 <input type="hidden" name="_subject" value="SUBSCRIBE0" />